stephen-bracken/ScalaLex/readme.md

 ## Instructions for use
 To use this program, you need to first package it into a jar file by running the command ``sbt package`` (or just ``package`` if inside sbt), which should create a jar file in the /scalaLex/target/scala-2.12 directory.

 This file needs to be added to your system classpath to allow the output program to run.
-To do this you need to add the jar file to your build file using IntelliJ or sbt (for sbt see https://www.scala-sbt.org/1.x/docs/Classpaths.html), run the command:
-``set fullClasspath in Compile += Attributed.blank(file(".../ScalaLex/target/scala-2.12/ScalaLex.jar"))``
+To do this you need to add the jar file to your build file using IntelliJ or sbt (for sbt see https://www.scala-sbt.org/1.x/docs/Classpaths.html), to run the tool using the sbt scala interpreter run the command: ``set fullClasspath in Compile += Attributed.blank(file(".../ScalaLex/target/scala-2.12/ScalaLex.jar"))`` **note that this alone will not enable the output file to run as you must do the same thing in a separate sbt build file**

 You can check your classpath by using the command ``show compile:fullClasspath``